The city will use many ways to communicate with you during an extreme event:

 - Plan and be familiar with escape routes in case you need to evacuate your neighborhood.

 - Be sure to include pets in your family disaster plan.
 Pets are apart of the family but may not allowed in all public shelters.
-Be sure to follow this link for more information.
+Go to the Texas Department of Public Safety website for more information.

 - Consider investing in an inexpensive National Oceanic and Atmospheric Administration Weather Radio and set it on the Specific Area Message Encoding frequency for your area.

 - Hurricane Preparedness Guide (PDF)

 - All Hazard Disaster Preparedness Guide (PDF)